 India would get the details of bank accounts from Switzerland under a bilateral treaty, he said.

-Union minister Arun Jaitley warned that Indians having illegal deposits in Swiss banks would face harsh penal proceedings under the black money law after Switzerland starts real-time sharing of details of accounts from January onwards.
+Finance Minister Arun Jaitley warned that Indians having illegal deposits in Swiss banks would face harsh penal proceedings under the black money law after Switzerland starts real-time sharing of details of accounts from January onwards.

 "A news item has appeared today indicating an increase of money by 'Indians' in the Swiss banking system.
 This has led to misinformed reaction in certain circles raising a query whether the government's anti-black money steps have yielded results," Jaitley said in his blog.